 Does the name Ray Dalio sound familiar to you?
 What about Bridgewater Associates?
 Who is Ray Dalio?
-This article will shed a light on these questions.
+This article will shed light on these questions.
 We’ll go through the life of one of the Top 100 richest people in the world.
-We’ll also take a look at the 72-year-old’s extracurricular activities to better understand his persona.
+We’ll also examine the 72-year-old’s extracurricular activities to understand his persona better.

 Raymond Thomas Dalio is the definition of the American Dream.
 He was born in New York to a jazz musician and a housewife.

-He wasn’t exactly born in a wealthy family.
+He wasn’t exactly born into a wealthy family.
 Ray worked many small jobs to be able to earn a few bucks.
 One of them might have been life-changing.

 At the age of 12, he caddied at The Links Golf Club.
 Many Wall Street professionals and veterans spent time there.
 He listened to them and learned.